Dad-Project/JBinanceAPI/README.md

 //Parse the json
 ```
 # Donation
-You like my work ?
-You can give me few crypto
-As I'm a student, any help will be appreciated
+I'm a student, so any help will be appreciated
 ### For gentleman
 BTC : 1JJZrkZEynrCqoPrJWKbtGLSyJziDmKKka
 ### For optimistics